Fireye04/treehouse/README.md

 > Your players may want to spend an IOU to influence a roll.
 It is not recommended to allow this in purely social situations, however if a roll can be influenced by an IOU and you want to allow it, here are some rules to allow for such an event.
 >
 > 1 IOU = 1 extra die

+### Rewarding good storytelling

+Did a player willingly take a mechanical penalty to tell a better story?
+Make sure to reward them with TODO

 ## Inspiration